Laugh track: Charley Douglass and the mysterious "laff box"

 There was also a 30-second "titter" track in the loop, which consisted of individual people laughing quietly.
 This "titter" track was used to quiet down a laugh and was always playing in the background.
 When Douglass inserted a hearty laugh, he increased the volume of the titter track to smooth out the final mix.
-This titter track was expanded to 45 seconds in 1967, later to 60 seconds in 1970, and received overhauls in 1964, 1967, 1970 and 1976.
+This titter track was expanded to 45 seconds in 1967, later to 60 seconds in 1970, and received overhauls in 1964, 1967, 1970, and 1976.
 Douglass kept recordings fresh, making minor changes every few months, believing that the viewing audience evolved over time.
 Douglass also had an array of audience clapping, "oohs" and "ahhhs," as well as people moving in their seats (which many producers insisted be constantly audible).

+Only immediate members of the family knew what the inside of the device looked like (at one time, the "laff box" was called "the most sought after but well-concealed box in the world").
+More than one member of the Douglass family was involved in the editing process, and each reacted to a joke differently.
+Charley Douglass was the most conservative of all, so producers often put in bids for Charley's son Bob, who was more liberal in his choice of laughter.
+Subtle textural changes could have enormous consequences for the ethical situation suggested by a laugh track.

 Douglass knew his material well, as he had compiled it himself.
 He had dozens of reactions, and he knew where to find each one.
 Douglass regularly slightly sped up the laughter to heighten the effect.
-His work was well-appreciated by many in the television industry.
+His work was well appreciated by many in the television industry.
 Over the years, Douglass added new recordings and revived old ones that had been retired and then retired the newer tracks.
 Laughter heard in sitcoms of the early 1960s resurfaced years later in the late 1970s.
 Especially starting in the 1970s, Douglass started alternating the updated laugh track with an older laugh track and even sometimes combined the two together.
 Up to 40 different laugh clips could be combined and layered at one time, creating the effect of a larger, louder reaction when in fact the same laughs were later heard individually.
 As the civil rights movement gained momentum, Douglass also started making his laugh track more diverse, including examples of laughter of people from other cultures, whose sounds were noticeably different from white Americans.